-The others being run by another non-profit foundation called City of Zion.
-Which is made up of a lot of Neo contributors and developers.
+The others is run by another non-profit foundation called City of Zion, which consists of a lot of Neo contributors and developers.

-So this ultimately means that the NEO network is currently run by almost entirely the same group of people and this obviously is not particularly decentralised.
+So this ultimately means that the NEO network is currently run by almost entirely the same group of people.
+It brings up the question, is Neo decentralised?

 New businesses and organisations can apply to become a Neo node.
-So it will be interesting to follow if this is improved in the future.
-Otherwise, it will be hard to say that Neo really is decentralised.
+So it will be interesting to follow if this when improved upon in the future.
+Otherwise, it will be hard to say that Neo is decentralised.

 But the question about if Neo will be and should be decentralised is of utmost importance and something the team has acknowledged.
 Without more nodes and a greater decentralisation there is no point to NEO (read more here).